jostylr/literate-programming/lp.md

 The processors array, a property of the Document, is a sequence of parsers.
 They should return true if processing is done for the line.
 The argument is always the current line and the doc structure.

-You can mutate the processors array to have different behavior in any given hblock (presumably a directive) or you can modify the defaultProcessors to permanently affect the parsing.
-I have yet to have a use case for doing either.
+You can mutate the processors array to have different behavior (presumably a directive).
+You can use document.defaultProcessors to get the original array.

 `Directives parser caps` will be removed in the future.